RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 .. code:: python3

-   Chart(wd).mark_point().encode(x='Protecting Minority Investors rank', y='Extent of disclosure index (0-10)', tooltip='Location')
+   Chart(wd).mark_point().encode(x='protecting_minority_investors_score', y='starting_a_business_score', tooltip='location')

 .. image:: Figures/visualization_3.png

-As we can see that is a very scattered graph that does not focus on one area.
-Let’s redo the graph so we can focus on one area, let us focus on countries where Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
+As we can see, that is a very scattered graph that does not focus on one area.
+Let’s redo the graph so we can focus on one area, let us focus on the locations where Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
 Let’s start with the first part.

-To do this, we will create a new DataFrame where we focus on the countries where the Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
+To do this, we will create a new DataFrame where we focus on the locations where the Protecting Minority Investors score is less than 50, and the locations starting a business score is less than 70.
 Pandas make this really easy with its querying power.

 The statement below produces a series of boolean values.
 These boolean values are used to index the data frame, and only the rows corresponding to True values are returned in the result.

 .. code:: python3